 Short interest is determined by the number of shares sold short divided by the stock’s float (or number of shares outstanding).
 For example, if 100 million Apple shares are outstanding and 10 million Apple shares are shorted, we can say the short interest on Apple is 10 percent.

-Traders often sell a security short if they anticipate that the price will decline.
+Traders sell a security short if they anticipate that the price will decline.
 An increase in short interest can signal that investors have become more bearish, while a decrease in short interest generally signals they have become more bullish.
 Sometimes these figures are distorted when traders are forced to buy to cover short positions.
 This can happen when the stock price goes up or there is news which traders believe will drive the stock price up.

 How investors use short interest data